reni-renisha/python-practise/README.md

 ## 🐍 Python Practice Problems

-This repository contains Python solutions to coding problems, organized by difficulty level to support step-by-step learning.
+This repository contains Python solutions to coding problems, organized by difficulty level to support step-by-step learning & the questions named lc are from leetcode.

 ### 🗂️ Folder Overview